withastro/roadmap/proposals/0048-container-api.md

 The API took a lot of time to land because it required some internal refactors.
 Thanks to these refactors, we will be able to land this API by using the **very same engine** that Astro uses under the hood.

 Eventually, we landed to a common and abstract concept called **Pipeline**.
-A pipeline is simply an abstract class that is responsible to render any kind of Astro route: page, endpoint, redirect, virtual.
+A pipeline is an abstract class that is responsible to render any kind of Astro route: page, endpoint, redirect, virtual.

 Each pipeline inside the Astro codebase (dev, build, SSR and now test) is responsible to collect the important information in different way,